KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-futures-and-promises.md

 The worker thread has ownership of the promise; the parent thread should no longer access it.

+You must explicitly create a reference; by default, threads copy or move arguments by value.

-The worker thread, of course, must accept a reference to a promise of the correct type:
+The worker task, of course, must accept a reference to a promise of the correct type:

 ```c++
 void worker_task(std::promise<int>& a_promise)